Burglary per Capita in North Carolina

 The rate of burglary in North Carolina is 3.558 per 1,000 residents during a standard year.
 People who live in North Carolina generally consider the central part of the state to be the safest.

-By a simple count ignoring population, more crimes occur in the north parts of North Carolina: about 8,188 per year.
+By a simple count ignoring population, more burglary occurs in the north parts of North Carolina: about 8,188 per year.
 The northwest part of North Carolina has fewer cases of burglary with only 1,891 in a typical year.

 |---|---|